Education sector in China: How to seize opportunities

 In addition, the question of equal opportunities arises.
 With such a demanding education system, many cannot afford to integrate and pay for additional courses.
 As a result, many of them drop out after the first 9 mandatory years.

-The Chinese people give obsessive importance to achieving the objectives and the results.
+The Chinese people give obsessive importance to achieving objectives and results.

 At school, excellent students are rewarded with prizes and those with difficulties are left out.